LCHoffman/VBA-challenge/README.md

 I don't know how the screenshots of the Multi Year Stock Data will appear on your machine.
 I use colorblindness filters on my computer which alter the colors of the screen.
 You can see in the AllData code that I used the red and green color index for those cells.

-I have included the Excel files for both the alphabetical test data and the multi year stock data after running the codes on them.
+I have included the Excel file for the alphabetical test data after running the codes on it.